2022–23 South-West Indian Ocean cyclone season: Tropical Cyclone Cheneso

 Cheneso formed on 16 January to the south of Diego Garcia.
 The system meandered southwestward, becoming a tropical disturbance on 18 January.
 By late the next day, the system had intensified into Moderate Tropical Storm Cheneso, and the JTWC classified it as Tropical Cyclone 08S.
 Satellite imagery showed that a central dense overcast (CDO) was obscuring the low-level circulation center (LLCC), and Cheneso intensified further into a severe tropical storm.
 The cyclone moved ashore in northern Madagascar on 17 January and quickly weakened as it crossed the country.
 It emerged into the Mozambique Channel as a weak tropical disturbance.
 Cheneso again reached open waters, and briefly re-intensified into a tropical cyclone.
 By 06:00 UTC on 29 January, Cheneso structure became poorly organized, prompting MFR to reclassify the storm as a post-tropical depression.
 The JTWC discontinued warnings on the system around 03:00 UTC on 30 January.

 Authorities issued an alert of heavy rain in the country, posing an imminent risk of flooding and landslides.
 The National Bureau of Risk and Disaster Management (BNGRC) reported 90,870 affected people, and 34,100 were displaced.
 Overall, the cyclone was responsible for 33 deaths and 20 others missing.
+Damage from the storm is estimated to exceed $20 million.

 Tropical Cyclone Dingani

 On 9 February, Tropical Low 11U from the Australian region entered the basin and was designated as Moderate Tropical Storm Dingani.
 By 03:00 UTC, the JTWC issued a TCFA, after noting persistent deep convection within its southern quadrant.
 Later that day, the JTWC initiated advisories on the system and classified it as Tropical Cyclone 13S.
 The storm had a broad and fully exposed LCC, but was struggling due to northeasterly vertical windshear.
 By 00:00 UTC on 11 February, as convection maintained near the center, the MFR upgraded the system to a severe tropical storm.
 Later the next day, Dingani had rapidly consolidated as it formed a 20 km diameter eye, including a significant improved convective structure; the JTWC's assessed the storm to have strengthened into 75 kn of winds.
 Dingani continued to intensify and soon became a tropical cyclone.
 Twelve hours later, the cyclone maintained a well defined-eye.
-However, shear began impacting the storm, causing the eye to dissappear.
+However, shear began impacting the storm, causing the eye to disappear.
 By 00:00 UTC on 14 February, Dingani weakened back into a severe tropical storm.
 The JTWC also reported that Dingani's weakened into a tropical storm.
 Later the next day, Dingani later transitioned into a post-tropical depression.
 The system was poorly organized, with a high wind shear environment, and the JTWC issued a final warning on the system on 16 February.